ddockers/tech241-azure/creating_a_vm.md

 Navigate to *Virtual machines* in Azure, and select *Create*.
 Enter the following info:

 | Column 1 | Column 2 |
 | -------- | -------- |
 | Resource group | tech241 |
 | Virtual machine name | tech241-deanne-man-app |
 |Region | (Europe) UK South |
 Security type | Standard

+The subscription is already selected.
+The resource group (the container for everything) is in the dropdown.

+We try to label it clearly so that we know exactly what it is.
+And we'll use the normal naming convention.

 ## Connect to VM